What is Brain Fog?

-While there are plenty of different ways to reduce stress, one of the best is physical activity, Dr. Rawls says.
-Not only can burning off nervous energy help to keep you calm, exercise can have a direct effect on the brain and cognitive functioning.
+While there are many ways to reduce stress, physical activity is one of the best.
+Not only can burning off nervous energy keep you calm, but exercise can also directly affect the brain and cognitive functioning.

-A review in the journal Frontiers in Psychology finds that physical activity modulates genes that produce a number of changes in the brain that support optimal cognitive functioning.
-For example, exercise makes your brain more plastic — meaning better able to form new connections and learn, change, and adapt.
-Plus, it can trigger an increase in gray matter in the hippocampus, the area most tied to memory.
-Studies have also linked exercise to enhanced memory, attention, executive control, and performance on verbal, math, and perception tests.
+A review in the journal Frontiers in Psychology finds that physical activity modulates genes that produce several changes in the brain that support optimal cognitive functioning.
+Numerous other studies have linked exercise to enhanced memory, attention, executive control, and performance on verbal, math, and perception tests.

 7. Treat Your Senses to Rosemary

 Aromatherapy can be especially effective at helping improve focus and concentration.
 While a few herbs are linked to those and other cognitive effects like memory, “Rosemary is at the top of the list,” Dr. Rawls says.

 For example, in one study, researchers had people perform math and visual processing tasks while they diffused rosemary essential oil nearby.
 They then measured participants’ blood for signs of the rosemary compounds.
 What they found was a correlation between blood concentrations of rosemary compounds and improved speed and accuracy during testing.